“Pureed, Level 4” & “Liquidised, Level 3” IDDSI Diets Replaced “Dysphagia Puree”

 Even More Resources for Pureed, Level 4 and other IDDSI Information:

-See all IDDSI Framework Testing Methods here.
+See all IDDSI Framework & Testing Methods here.

 Read more about NDD changing to IDDSI here.

-See a list of IDDSI resources here.
+See a list of my curated IDDSI resources here.

 Creating a Dysphagia Cookbook IDDSI-Style